Oral Cancer Screenings Bedford

 Early Detection: Oral cancer screenings allow for the early identification of abnormal changes or potential cancer before symptoms appear.
 Early detection is crucial, as it significantly improves treatment outcomes and chances of survival.

-Improved Survival Rates: People diagnosed with early-stage oral cancers have much higher five-year survival rates compared to those diagnosed with late-stage disease. five-year survival rates are over 80 percent for early-stage oral cancers but drop to under 30 percent for late-stage diagnoses.
+Improved Survival Rates: People diagnosed with early-stage oral cancers have much higher five-year survival rates compared to those diagnosed with late-stage disease.
+Five-year survival rates are over 80 percent for early-stage oral cancers but drop to under 30 percent for late-stage diagnoses.

 Reduced Treatment Needs: When caught early, oral cancers are often more treatable and may require less invasive, disfiguring, or intensive treatments.
 Early-stage oral cancers can frequently be treated with surgery alone or in combination with radiation therapy.